srosebattles/quoting_clock/README.md

 ## Quoting Clock

 This is a clock that tells the time by displaying a quote from a book which mentions that time.
-This is not an original idea - it started over at the Guardian in 2011 and has been iterated on countless times.
+This is not an original idea - it started over at the Guardian in 2011 and has been iterated on countless times, with special thanks to JohannesNE over at https://github.com/JohannesNE/literature-clock.

 This version?
 This version is mine.